RealVNF/common-utils/README.md

 ```
 For more information look at the [README](src/algorithms/README.md) of the Random Schedule.

-### How to run the Load Balance algorithm against the SimulatorState
+### How to run the Load Balance algorithm against the Simulator

 ```bash
 lb -n "res/networks/triangle.graphml" \